-Each APEC economy will take actions toward achieving the above objective:
+Each APEC economy will take actions toward achieving the above objectives:

-- a. along the lines of the Strategic Direction of the Action Program of the Sub-Committee on Customs Procedures; - taking fully into consideration the Guiding Principles (FACTS: Facilitation, Accountability, Consistency, Transparency, Simplification) of the above Action Program; and - c. recognizing APEC Principles on Trade Facilitation
+- a. along the lines of the Strategic Direction of the Action Program of the Sub-Committee on Customs Procedures by - taking fully into consideration the Guiding Principles (FACTS: Facilitation, Accountability, Consistency, Transparency, Simplification) of the above Action Program: - recognizing APEC Principles on Trade Facilitation; and - making use of information and communication technologies (ICT) as tools to improve productivity; and - b. along the lines of the Leader's Statement on Counter Terrorism.